GIS Developer - MA, Geography, University of Colorado, Boulder

 Inquisitive Individual with Three Specialties

-This website is dedicated to a summary of my work and research interests.
+This website is dedicated to a summary of my work over the years.

 Geography